 The truth is, I have been working on rewriting both of my Healthy Bites ebooks (aka no bake energy and protein balls).
 My first ebook was created in Spring 2009!
 That’s almost a decade ago.
 Whoa!
 I figured it might be time to update and upgrade.
 These healthy bites recipes include a ton of food allergy friendly options; vegan , paleo, nut free, no sugar, and just plain gluten-free protein bite options.
 All no-bake, of course.
 We’re-testing the recipes, tweaking the ingredients, etc. Phew, we’re ALMOST DONE!

 That being said, I’m excited to share one of my VERY FAVORITE no bake protein breakfast bite recipes from the first ebook and now one of the MOST POPULAR on pinterest.

 Ingredients to make NO BAKE BREAKFAST BITES

 - Gluten Free Oats or your favorite gluten free or grain free cereal

 - Nut Butter or Sunflower seed butter

 - Honey or Maple Syrup

-- Vanilla Protein powder or peanut flour (Collagen protein also works for those looking for a paleo option)
+- Vanilla Protein powder or peanut flour (Collagen protein or egg white protein also works for those looking for a paleo option)

 - Almond flour